Darthan184/Custom-Challenges-SFS1/README.md

 This file should only be amended when SFS is not running.

-if "debug" is true: all challenges can be listed in the hub screen and the world scene and can be filtered by Complete or Incomplete challenges.
+if "debug" is true: all challenges and steps can be listed in the hub screen and the world scene and can be filtered by Complete or
+Incomplete challenges.
 Additionally on the World scene they can be filtered by in progress.

-if "debug" is false: only in progress challenges will be shown on the World scene.
+if "debug" is false: only in progress challenges and steps will be shown on the World scene.

-The step details for ''vanilla" steps will show only the step type, completion status or the encoded 'in progress' state.
-For custom steps, the parameters and any decoded 'in progress' state are shown.